 - procedures requested by third parties

 If you believe you have received a bill in error and have MSP coverage, call us immediately with your Care Card number.

 Uninsured Costs Payable by Patient

-You will be billed for a daily ward rate if you are waiting to transfer to a residential care home.
-This starts after a 30-day grace period (from the start of your wait) and will continue until the date of your transfer to a residential care facility.
+You will be billed for a daily ward rate if you are waiting to transfer to a long term care home.
+This starts after a 30-day grace period (from the start of your wait) and will continue until the date of your transfer to a long term care facility.

 If it is determined that you no longer require acute care services and are discharged, but refuse to leave you will be billed at the current ward rate set by the BC Ministry of Health for each night you remain in the hospital.

 Supplies, or miscellaneous charges, include but are not limited to – crutches, casts, splints, non-standard intraocular lenses, and non-standard hip or knee implants.
 These items are not covered by B.C. provincial health care and are items that are billable to the patient.
 We do not bill extended plans for these charges.

 The Medical Services Plan of BC (MSP) covers tests that are medically required.
 Some tests are only covered if you meet the medical requirements.
 If you do not meet these requirements, you will be billed.

 Some tests ordered by third parties such as immigration/emigration departments, midwives, nurse practitioners or naturopaths are not covered by the Medical Services Plan of BC (MSP).